2. The Bourgeois ‘Allies’ in the Peoples Front

 Colonel Julio Mangada, now fighting in the anti-fascist forces, who had been court-martialled and driven out of the army by these generals because of his republicanism, is authority for the fact that he had repeatedly informed Azaña, Martinez Barrio, and other republican leaders of the plans of the generals.
 In April 1936, Mangada published a thoroughly documented pamphlet which not only exposed the fascist plot, but proved conclusively that President Azaña was fully informed of the plot when, on March 18, 1936, upon the demand of the general staff, his government gave the army a clean bill of health.
 Referring to ‘rumours insistently circulating concerning the state of mind of the officers and subalterns of the army’, ‘the Government of the Republic has learned with sorrow and indignation of the unjust attacks to which the officers of the army have been subjected’.
 Azaña’s cabinet not only repudiated these rumours, describing the military conspirators as ‘remote from all political struggle, faithful servitors of the constituted power and guarantee of obedience to the popular will’, but declared that only a criminal and tortuous desire to undermine it [the army] can explain the insults and verbal and written attacks which have been directed against it’.
 And finally, ‘the Government of the Republic applies and will apply the law against anyone who persists in such an unpatriotic attitude’.

 No wonder that the reactionary leaders praised Azaña.
 On April 3, 1936, Azaña made a speech promising the reactionaries that he would stop the strikes and seizures of the land.
 Calvo Sotelo praised it: ‘It was the expression of a true conservative.
 His declaration of respect for the law and the constitution should make a good impression on public opinion.’
-‘I support ninety per cent of the speech,’ declared the spokesman of Gil Robles’ organization.
+‘I support ninety per cent of the speech,’ declared the spokesman of Gil Robles’ organisation.
 ‘Azaña is the only man capable of offering the country security and defence of all legal rights,’ declared Ventosa, spokesman of the Catalan landowners.
 They praised Azaña, for he was preparing the way for them.

 Though the army was ready to rebel in May 1936, many reactionaries doubted whether this was possible as yet.
 Azaña pressed upon them his solution: let the reformist leaders stop the strikes.
 His offer was accepted.
 Miguel Maura, representing the extreme right industrialists and landowners, called for a strong regime of ‘all republicans and those socialists not contaminated by revolutionary lunacy’.
 So, having been elevated to the presidency, Azaña offered the premiership to the right-wing socialist, Prieto.
 The Stalinists, the Catalan Esquerra, the Republican Union of Barrio, as well as the reactionary bourgeoisie, supported Azaña’s candidate.